 Motion blur occurs on the Playstation Vita OLED even though it has virtually instantaneous pixel response time.
 This is because it does not shorten the amount of time a frame is actually visible for, a frame is continuously displayed until the next frame.
 The sample-and-hold nature of the display enforces eye-tracking-based motion blur that is above-and-beyond natural human limitations.

-An excellent web-based animation of sample-and-hold motion blur can be found via the Blur Busters UFO Motion Tests: Eye-Tracking Motion Blur Animation (View this link in a supported web browser on an LCD screen).
+An excellent web-based animation of sample-and-hold motion blur can be found via the Blur Busters UFO Motion Tests: Eye-Tracking Motion Blur Animation.
 This is motion blur from persistence.

 Solution to Motion Blur